Faded 35mm Slides & Photos: Causes and Restoration

 Click either image to view a larger example.

-Color film uses three dye layers (yellow, cyan, magenta).
-The yellow layer is usually least stable in the dark, which is why many old films look pink.
-Once dyes fade, only careful digital restoration can help—cold, stable storage slows further loss, but digitizing secures what remains.
+Color film uses three dye layers — yellow, cyan, and magenta.
+The yellow layer is usually least stable in the dark, which is why many old films look pink or red.
+Once dyes fade, only careful digital restoration can help.
+Cold, stable storage slows further loss, but only digitizing secures what remains permanently.

 Ready to protect your images and bring back their color?